lina-i-tahir/the-local-choice/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Install the required dependencies using `npm install` or `yarn install`.
+3. Install the required dependencies using `npm install`.
 4. Set up your environment variables and configurations for MongoDB and JWT authentication.
-5. Start the development server using `npm start` or `yarn start`.
+5. Start the development server using `npm start`.

 ## User Stories